-This Sticky Maple-Barbecue Chicken is prepared in the oven charring beautifully on a grill pan.
+This Sticky Maple-Barbecue Chicken is prepared in the oven and it chars beautifully baked on a grill pan.
 A whole chicken is rubbed with barbecue seasoning then basted with a homemade sauce filled with sweet and spicy flavors.
 Serve it with potato salad, baked beans, coleslaw and cornbread and you'll have them running to the dinner table.

-Simmer the sauce on the stove top while the chicken is roasting and you'll cut down your active prep time.
-Even better, make it in advance and pop it into the fridge and you'll be good to go.
-See also sweet and tangy Maple Mustard Glazed Chicken and Dump and Bake Maple Balsamic Chicken.
+- Simmer the sauce on the stove top while the chicken is roasting and you'll cut down your active prep time.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!